 Maintaining Status on STEM Extension

 - Update your information in the SEVP Portal within 10 days of any address change.
-Employment changes cannot be made through the SEVP portal, as they require a new I-983 form and the STEM OPT Participation Report form
+You cannot make employment changes through the SEVP portal.
+If your employment changes then you must submit a new I-983 form and an updated STEM OPT Participation Report form

-- Notify International Student Services if you have decided not to participate in STEM OPT
+- Notify International Student Services if you have decide not to participate in STEM OPT

-- You can change employers, but you must submit an updated I-983 training plan (through the STEM OPT Participation Report form) and all new employers must also be registered with E-Verify before beginning work
+- If you change employers you must submit an updated I-983 training plan (through the STEM OPT Participation Report form).
+All new employers must be registered with E-Verify

-- You can have a maximum of 150 days of unemployment/no OPT activity during the entire period of OPT (90 days on post-completion OPT and 60 days on STEM Extension)
+- You are allowed a maximum of 150 days of unemployment/no OPT activity during the entire period of OPT (90 days on post-completion OPT and 60 days on STEM Extension)